Fort Worth is a quintessential example of the glory of the American West.

 An iconic building to behold and a landmark of the city, it boasts an 80-foot dome, 45-foot sculpted angels, and artwork dotted throughout its luxurious and regal interior.

-Some of the hosted acts at the Nancy Lee and Perry R. Bass Performance Hall are the Fort Worth Opera and Symphony Orchestra, the Texas Ballet Theater, and the Cliburn.
+Some of the hosted acts at the Nancy Lee and Perry R. Bass Performance Hall are the Fort Worth Symphony Orchestra, Fort Worth Opera, the Texas Ballet Theater, and the Cliburn.

 Traveling performances also play at the hall regularly over the course of the year.